 Addiction Treatment Group Therapy

 Addiction treatment rehabilitation group therapy is a powerful tool for helping those struggling with substance abuse.
 One-on-one counseling certainly has substantial value for clients, but group therapy offers unique benefits for those seeking to start a new life in sobriety.
-At The Treatment Center, our experienced medical staff utilizes group therapy to help teach social and life skills, encourage accountability and provide clients with an opportunity to vent among like-minded peers.
+Group therapy can help teach social and life skills, encourage accountability and provide clients with an opportunity to vent among like-minded peers.

-Below are just a few of the substance abuse, addiction and mental health group therapies we offer.
-Our groups are always changing depending on current client needs.
+Below are just a few of the substance abuse, addiction and mental health group therapies commonly offered by treatment centers.

 In a codependent relationship, one person’s addiction is consistently enabled by the behavior or unhealthy lifestyle choices of a close friend, family member or loved one.
-Our codependency group therapy sessions provide families with tools for recognizing codependency at home and tips for repairing strained relationships.
+Codependency group therapy sessions provide families with tools for recognizing codependency at home and tips for repairing strained relationships.

 Creative Visual Arts

-We recognize the important role that artistic expression can play in successful recovery treatment.
-That’s why we offer group therapy sessions that focus on creative visual art.
+Artistic expression can play an important role in successful recovery treatment.
+That’s why many facilities offer group therapy sessions that focus on creative visual art.
 In these group therapy sessions, clients are given opportunities to express themselves through a myriad of art mediums and materials.

 It is not uncommon for those struggling with alcoholism or drug addiction to have difficulties controlling their emotions.
 In many cases, chemical changes caused by substance abuse can hinder a person’s ability to properly manage their emotions.
 Dialectical skills group therapy is specifically designed to help clients address deep-seated emotional issues while finding new perspectives on life.